notwa/kyaa/README.md

 * `limits.h` (just for `kyaa_extra.h`, can be avoided by defining `LONG_MIN`)

+kyaa does not allocate any memory on heap.

 ## tutorial

 ensure `argc` and `argv` are defined in a function that returns an `int`.